New to Practicing Yoga? Here’s Everything You Need to Get Started

 A Reliable, Comfortable Mat

-Gaiam Yoga Mat - Classic 5 mm
+Gaiam Yoga Mat - Classic 5mm

-I’m a huge fan of this Gaiam mat.
-It’s not too thick or too thin, and it holds up well to my curious cats, who like to claw at it.
+The only prop experts say you absolutely need to practice yoga is a yoga mat.
+A good yoga mat will help keep you from slipping while you’re in balancing postures and protect your joints when your body’s on the floor.
+I’m a huge fan of this Gaiam mat; it’s not too thick or too thin, and holds up well to my curious cats who like to claw at it.
 It truly is non-slip and comes in a variety of colors and patterns.
-There are certainly fancier mats out there, but this one performs comparably well with many of them (and I’ve tested several).
+There are certainly fancier mats out there, but this one performs comparably well to many of them (and I’ve tested several).

 For Better Joint Protection